silverton-io/buz/README.md

-# gosnowplow
+# Honeypot

-A golang-based serverless snowplow collector
+A lightweight, easy to manage, snowplow-compatible event collection system.